azarus/-chesslib-core/README.md

 The AI is a simple implementation of a basic board evaluation.
 The AI is trying every moves possible confirming the board value is better for a given move.
 The search depth can be configured, and due to it's high CPU intensivity it is recommended to use it with webworkers in browsers, and run it as a seperate process or thread in nodejs if required.

-The example use of the AI is documented under examples/ folder.

 AI REPO:
 https://github.com/azarus/chesslib-ai
+The example use of the AI is available in the repo under examples/ folder.

 ### License: